A Volatile-Poor Formation of LHS 3844b based on its Lack of Significant Atmosphere: Discussion

 LHS~3844b is considered an ultra-short period (USP) planet, and we placed this system in context with other USP planets by comparing it to 55~Cancri (55~Cnc) and 55~Cnc~e.
-We focus on the differences that could cause LHS~3844b to have no atmosphere, while studies have show that 55~Cnc~e has an atmosphere \citep{bourrier2018c}.
-The mass for 55 Cnc determined with interferometric and photometric observations by \citet{ligi2016} is $0.85\pm0.24$~$M_\odot$ and the rotation period is $38.8\pm0.5$ days from \citet{bourrier2018c}.
+We focus on the differences that could cause LHS~3844b to have no atmosphere, while studies have shown that 55~Cnc~e has an atmosphere \citep{bourrier2018c}.
+The mass for 55~Cnc determined with interferometric and photometric observations by \citet{ligi2016} is $0.85\pm0.24$~$M_\odot$, and a rotation period of $38.8\pm0.5$ days was determined by \citet{bourrier2018c}.
 Together, these give a Rossby number of $R_o = 2.2 \pm 0.9$; the large uncertainty is due to the large uncertainty of the stellar mass.
-Making use of the mass derived by \citet{ligi2016} that is based upon isochrones ($0.874\pm0.013$~$M_\odot$) provides stronger constraints on $R_o = 2.2 \pm 0.06$.
+Making use of the mass derived by \citet{ligi2016}, which is based upon isochrones ($0.874\pm0.013$~$M_\odot$), provides stronger constraints on $R_o = 2.2 \pm 0.06$.
 The Rossby number of 55~Cnc is extremely likely to be significantly higher than that of LHS~3844, meaning that 55~Cnc is a less active star.
-Additionally, \citet{bourrier2018c} provide a semi-major axis for 55~Cnc~e of $0.01544\pm0.00005$~AU, but \citet{vanderspek2019} gives a semi-major axis of $0.00622\pm0.00017$~AU for LHS~3844b.
+Additionally, \citet{bourrier2018c} provide a semi-major axis for 55~Cnc~e of $0.01544\pm0.00005$~AU, but \citet{vanderspek2019} give a semi-major axis of $0.00622\pm0.00017$~AU for LHS~3844b.
 The differences in stellar properties and semi-major axes between these two planets may result in a measurable atmosphere for 55~Cnc~e despite a low volatile budget, although detailed observational analysis indicates that 55~Cnc~e likely has a magma surface \citep{demory2016b}.